 The guys definitely have smaller roles to play in this one!
-And especially Piotr Stramowski, who had such a prominent role in the former, but apart from one intro bust scene he's not very present at all, mostly just there to support his wife, and daughter, and to keep things rolling.
+And especially Piotr Stramowski, who had such a prominent role in the former.
+Apart from one intro bust scene he's not very present at all, and seems to be there mostly just to support his wife, and daughter, and to keep things rolling.
 Because this time: it's all about the women.

 Maybe I'll learn a thing or two about Poland if I keep watching these though!
 And I hope they'll be making more.
 So far I'm enjoying every one, and the enhanced female presence here isn't a bad thing either.

-All walks of life.
+It's a movie series featuring all walks of life.
 All types.
 Expendables to Mercenaries.
-This seems to be one of those types of movies.
-Unfortunately, there's still plenty of lose ends, like whatever happened to the rest of the gang when Sugar meets his old comrades in a field of blood.
-Good watch.
+Unfortunately there's still plenty of lose ends, like whatever happened to the rest of the gang after Sugar met his old comrades in a field of blood.
+But nevertheless: good watch.

 rated 4/5: fo shizzle